 Except for instances of clinical, background, and drug screen violations, select Nursing students who were terminated from the Nursing Program at Midlands Technical College have the possibility of returning to the Nursing Program through Academic Fresh Start.
-The student will be eligible for this after 3 years.
+The student will be eligible for Academic Fresh Start 3 years after termination from the nursing program and the last class taken at MTC.

-E. Graduation Requirements:
+E. Graduation Requirements